dertuncay/Web-base-macroseismic-intensity-study-in-Turkey/README.md

 intensity.py - Read e_feel = 1 entries of all topics.
 Intensity grade of the entry (e_intensity) can be given via command-line interface.

+## CSV Files

+links.csv	- All earthquake topics in the website.

+earthquake_w_pages.csv - All earthquake topics with number of pages of entries in the website.

 # Citation
 Soon to be announced...